Admissions Policy for 2024/25

 Deferred Admission and Summer-born Children

-Where parents of a ‘summer-born’ child (April 15-August 31) wish the child to start school in the autumn term following their fifth birthday, the governors will consider the request.
+Where parents of a ‘summer-born’ child (born April 1 – August 31) do not wish their child to start school until the autumn term after their fifth birthday, they must normally make an in-year application for a place in Year 1.
 If parents do not take up the offered place before the end of the academic year of entry, then they would have to re-apply for a place in Year 1.
-Parents should discuss this with the school as soon as possible and this would be treated as an in-year application.
+Parents considering this course of action are encouraged to discuss the matter with the school before reaching a final decision.

 Older Children and In-Year Applications

-Applications to admit older children may be made to the school at any time.
-The school is part of Herts County Council’s co-ordinated system for In-Year applications.
-Parents should make an application online at www.hertfordshire.gov.uk/inyear.
+Applications to admit older children (including those out of year group) may be made to the school at any time.
+The school is part of Hertfordshire County Council’s co-ordinated system for In-Year applications.
+Online applications should be made at www.hertfordshire.gov.uk/inyear.
 In-Year applications will be considered in accordance with the oversubscription criteria outlined in this document.
-The county council will write to you with the outcome of your application and, if you have been unsuccessful, will include registration details to enable you to log in and appeal online at www.hertfordshire.gov.uk/schoolappeals.
+HCC will write to you with the outcome of your application and, if you have been unsuccessful, will include registration details to enable you to log in and appeal online at www.hertfordshire.gov.uk/schoolappeals.
+Parents considering an appeal are encouraged to discuss this with the school.

 Admissions Procedure for the Reception class

-- Parents/carers must complete the Local Authority Common Application Form for their home area. the online address is www.hertforeshire.gov.uk/admissions.
+- Parents/carers must complete the Local Authority Common Application Form for their home area.
+The online address is www.hertfordshire.gov.uk/admissions (for Hertfordshire residents).

 - The school’s Supplementary Information Form should also be completed by those whose applications come under Category 4 of the admissions criteria.

 - Appeals: Parents/carers who have not been allocated a place for their child in the Reception class have the right of appeal to an independent panel.
 Parents who applied online should log into their online application and click on the link register an appeal.
 Out-of-county residents and paper applicants should contact the Customer Service Centre on 0300 123 4043 to request their registration details and log into www.hertfordshire.gov.uk/schoolappeals, clicking on the link ‘log into the appeals ‘system’.
-(For In-Year applications, parents wishing to appeal should contact the school directly in the first instance.)
+Parents considering an appeal are encouraged to discuss this with the school.